Adrian Stokes (physician): Infection and death

 On 15 September 1927, Stokes had severe fever and was taken to the European Hospital.
 He developed symptoms of yellow fever indicating an accidental infection during the autopsies of infected and dead monkeys.
 Knowing he contracted the disease, he requested Beeuwkes to allow human experimentation.
 Earlier, Stokes had requested medical authorities for including volunteers for human experimentations, but the U.S. Army Board objected to it due to the hazardous nature of the infection.
 Stokes' blood samples were injected into monkeys, and he was also allowed to be bitten by mosquitos.
 The mosquitos were then let to feed on healthy monkeys.
 All the infected monkeys died, an ultimate proof of Koch's postulates.

 On 18 August, Hudson and E.J.
 Scannell visited Stokes.
 Scannell had been an associate of Noguchi in the expedition to South America and staunch advocate, as Hudson put it, "Noguchi's protagonist", on the leptospiral origin of the infection in Africa.
 Stokes calmly asked Scannell to examine his symptoms and then with a string of questions, ending with, "Are you ready now to agree, to admit that yellow fever is caused by a virus and not by leptospira?"
 Scannell firmly answered, "I believe you fellows are right."

-Stokes died before he saw the results of his last experiement.
+Stokes died before he saw the results of his last experiment.
 He was interred at the Ikogi cemetery in Lagos, Nigeria, on 20 August.
 He had no family of his own.
 The New York Times described him as "another martyr of science."
 The British Medical Journal in its obituary remarked him:All who came into contact with him agree that no man did more to improve the lot of the sick and wounded than this young Irish officer, who was only 27 at the outbreak of war.
 He was directly responsible for the saving of countless lives.